-A Whole New Workforce: How to Keep Millennial Candidates Engaged
+A Whole New Workforce: How to Find That Millennial Wolf

 What many employers may not be thinking about though is how this affects recruitment strategies and retention.
 Traditional tactics that would attract Generation X and Baby Boomers, no longer work for this new generation.
 This means a change is needed.
 Companies need to recruit, attract, and retain candidates in a completely different way then what has been done in the past.
-In this article we will take a look at some of the thing’s millennials value in an employer and how to keep them engaged during the recruitment process.
+In this article we will take a look at some of the things the Millennial Wolf you ae looking for values in an employer and how to keep them engaged during the recruitment process.

 Attracting Millennials & Knowing What They Want